Saving taxes on your home and other real estate

 Three valuable depreciation-related breaks may be available to real estate

 1. Bonus depreciation.
-This additional first-year depreciation allowance is available for qualified assets, which before the TCJA included qualified improvement property.
-But due to a drafting error in the new law, qualified improvement property will be eligible for bonus depreciation only if a technical correction is issued.
-(Check back here for updates.)
+This additional first-year depreciation allowance is available for qualified assets, which before the TCJA included qualified improvement property (QIP) — a definition expanded by the TCJA from leasehold-improvement, restaurant and retail-improvement property.
+Fortunately, the CARES Act provides a technical correction to the TCJA drafting error that had caused such property to be ineligible.
+Now, QIP generally will be eligible for bonus depreciation if it was placed in service after December 31, 2017.

 Warning: Under the TCJA, real estate businesses that elect to deduct 100% of their business interest expense are ineligible for bonus depreciation.